PhotoPrism® Installation Packages

 Configuration

 Run photoprism --help in a terminal to get an overview of the command flags and environment variables available for configuration.
-Their current values can be displayed with the photoprism config command.
+Their current values can always be displayed with the photoprism config command.

 defaults.yml